-This portrait of Arthur J. Dyer was genesis of a relationship that painted by Muriel Mussels Seyfert, astronomer and wife of the observatory's first Director, Dr. Carl Seyfert.
+painted by Muriel Mussels Seyfert, astronomer and wife of the observatory's first Director, Dr. Carl Seyfert.
 She cleverly incorporated his business in the background.
 (NSCDA-TN)

 namesake was born in 1868 in Medfield, Massachusetts.
 Dver graduated from Vanderbilt with a degree in engineering in 1891 and went on to found the Nashville Bridge Company, which engineered and built bridges throughout the Americas before diversifying into general construction and shipbuilding.
-His asking of Dr. Carl Seyfert to set up a sundial on his property was the financed the fulfillment of Sevfert's vision to build Vanderbilt's new observatory in the early 1950's.
+His asking of Dr. Carl Seyfert to set up a sundial on his property was the

+This portrait of Arthur J. Dyer was genesis of a relationship that financed the fulfillment of Seyfert's vision to build Vanderbilt's new observatory in the early 1950's.